houseofcat/Gremlins/README.md

 ### Gremlins In The Code

 Reusable functions that help harden C#/NET systems by purposefully adding stress and errors in a variety of ways.
-Work in progress.
+Go easy on me, it is a work in progress, with no structure.
+New feature requests go into Issues!

 ### Features
 Supports NET472.